 1. Moderated Usability Testing

-A moderated testing session involves a moderator guiding participants through the test.
-This usually offers more in-depth results since the moderator can ask for more information and follow-up questions.
+A moderated testing usually offers more in-depth results since the moderator can ask for more information and follow-up questions.
+It can be done on-site or remotely.
 Moderators can also ask participants to elaborate more on a particular response to find out how users feel about an app during different usage processes.
-You can have a better control of the test flow and receive more qualitative feedback.
+You can have better control of the test flow and receive more qualitative feedback.

 2. Unmoderated Usability Testing